CreatePay/WooCommerce/README.md

 Presents the option to pay with credit card or debit card via the Cardstream payment gateway.

 INSTALLATION

+Download the zip file for the folder 'createpay'

 Go to the plugins section of the admin panel

 Click Add New

 Click Upload plugin (Near the top left of the page next to the menu)

-Click the "Choose File" button and select the module (which will be the whole zip file this readme is in)
+Click the "Choose File" button and select the zip file you previously downloaded

 Click the "Install Now" button and then click the "Activate" button